 4Kids believes that at the forefront, connections with relatives and fictive kin relationships should be maintained as much as safety of the child will allow.
-With that perspective, the placement team and permanency units will provide case mining, family finding, and other child specific recruitment techniques to identify, locate and seek opportunities for placements for youth in the network.
+With that perspective, the placement team and permanency units will provide case mining, family finding, and other child focused recruitment techniques to identify, locate and seek opportunities for placements for youth in the network.
 4Kids Network Providers will continually work with the SSCC to look towards options that allow for placement into a family setting with kinship and other fictive kin opportunities.
 Additionally, 4Kids will have an emphasis on family finding activities for children that are ages 11 and up that traditionally have a more difficult time finding permanency.
-This work will be conducted using childspecific recruitment activities, in partnership with the Wendy's Wonderful Kids Program.
+This work will be conducted using child-focused recruitment activities, in partnership with the Wendy's Wonderful Kids Program through the Dave Thomas Foundation.